 Septic arthritis of the hip requires urgent medical management because of the potential for significant joint destruction.
-Patients present with the acute onset of hip pain similar to children with transient synovitis.
+Patients present with the acute onset of hip pain like children with transient synovitis.
 They may walk with a limp and have a history of antecedent infection, trauma or illness.
 Unlike transient synovitis, septic arthritis progresses to a febrile systemic illness with fever, chills and malaise.
 Local clinical symptoms are obvious: swelling of the joint, erythema, warmth, tenderness and the child holds the affected extremity immobile in an abducted, flexed and external rotated position.

-Laboratory values (WBC count, C-reactive protein, and ESR) are usually elevated.
+Laboratory values (WBC count, C-reactive protein, and ESR) are usually elevated and are helping to distinguishing septic arthritis from transient synovitis of the hip [8, 23].
 Radiographs remain normal following several days after initial symptoms.
 Lateralization and subluxation of the femoral head because of the massive effusion can occur.
 Ultrasound demonstrates joint effusion.
 A sonographic differentiation between septic or transient synovitis is usually not possible.
-If clinical suspicion remains high, consideration should be given to a supplemental MRI.
+If clinical suspicion for osteomyelitis remains high, consideration should be given to a supplemental MRI [32].

 Treatment should be urgent and requires immediate surgical drainage of the joint and the metaphysis in cases of additional underlying osteomyelitis of the proximal femur.
-The metaphysis is located intra-articularly and may produce septic arthritis.
-Intravenous antibiotic therapy starts immediately with empirical antibiotics coverage and should be changed according to the sensitivity of obtained cultures [19,20].
+The metaphysis is located intra-articular and may produce septic arthritis.
+Intravenous antibiotic therapy starts immediately with empirical antibiotics coverage and should be changed according to the antibiotic sensitivity of obtained cultures [33].

 According to the recommendation to start urgent treatment in cases of septic arthritis, the hip joint can be saved without morphological changes.
-In late-treated cases, deformities vary from subluxation to complete destruction of the proximal femur (Fig. 4).
+In late treated cases, deformities vary from subluxation to complete destruction of the proximal femur (Fig. 4).